google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/client/handle-subscriptions.markdown

 });
 {% endhighlight %}

-The actual permissions are actually controlled in the `subscribe()` and `unsubscribe()` functions, which we'll look at shortly. `isPushEnabled` was defined at the top of our script.
+The actual permissions are actually controlled in the `subscribe()` and `unsubscribe()` functions, which we'll look at shortly.
+The `isPushEnabled` variable was defined at the top of our script.

 When we get to [Best Practices](/web/fundamentals/engage-and-retain/push-notifications/best-practices/asking-permission) we'll look at where and when to show the switch.
 The key thing is, it's best not to do it right away.